-Article 3 b) of DL 211 penalizes the abusive exploitation by an economic agent, or a group of them, of a dominant position in the market, either by setting purchase or sale prices, imposing another product in a sale, assigning zones or market shares or imposing other similar abuses.
-It should be noted that it is abuse of the dominant position that is illegal and not the dominant position itself.
-There is no legal definition of what it means to have a dominant position or a pre-established defining threshold, so analysis is carried out on a case-by-case basis, depending on the market's characteristics.

-Within the definition of illegal abuse of a dominant position, the FNE investigates the behavior that constitutes vertical restrictions (including price setting or suggestions, exclusive territories, preferred customer clauses and linked sales).
-It has indicated that its acceptance of the regulations on free market competition will depend on weighting the efficiencies, risks and anticompetitive effects inherent to those regulations, taking into consideration (i) the market share of economic agents, (ii) the anticompetitive effects of the restriction, and (iii) the efficiencies arising from the law that cannot be achieved through less restrictive free market measures.
+Article 3(b) of DL 211 penalizes the abusive exploitation by an economic agent, or a group of them, of a dominant position in the market, either by setting purchase or sale prices, imposing another product in a sale, assigning zones or market shares or imposing other similar abuses.
+The sanctioned conduct is the abuse of the dominant position that is illegal and not the dominant position itself.
+There is no legal definition of what it means to have a dominant position or a pre-established defining threshold, so analysis is carried out on a case-by-case basis, depending on the market's characteristics practice that constitutes vertical restrictions (including price setting or suggestions, exclusive territories, preferred customer clauses and linked sales).
+It has indicated that each case's compliance with the regulations on free market competition will depend on weighting the efficiencies, risks and inherent anticompetitive effects, taking into consideration (i) the market share of the economic agents, (ii) the anticompetitive effects of the restriction, and (iii) the efficiencies arising from the law that cannot be achieved through less restrictive free market measures.